soklet/soklet/README.md

       String message = "Internal server error";

       // Your application likely has exceptions that are designed to "bubble out", e.g.
       // input validation errors.
-This is where to trap and customize your response if(throwable instanceof MyUserFacingException e) {
+This is where to trap and customize your microhttpResponse if(throwable instanceof MyUserFacingException e) {
         statusCode = 422;
         message = e.getExampleFriendlyErrorMessage();
       }

-      // Construct an object to send as the response body
+      // Construct an object to send as the microhttpResponse body
       // by asking Gson to turn a Java object into JSON bytes
       byte[] body = gson.toJson(Map.of("message", message)).getBytes(StandardCharsets.UTF_8);